 The trial and acquittal of Till's murderers became, in the words of one historian, "the first great media event of the civil rights movement," and since then, the lynching has assumed a central place in literary memory.
 The international group of contributors to this volume explores how the Emmett Till story has been fashioned and refashioned in fiction, poetry, drama, and autobiography by writers as diverse as William Bradford Huie, James Baldwin, Langston Hughes, Gwendolyn Brooks, Audre Lorde, Anne Moody, Nicolás Guillén, Aimé Césaire, Bebe Moore Campbell, and Lewis Nordan.
 They suggest the presence of an "Emmett Till narrative" deeply embedded in post-1955 literature, an overarching recurrent plot that builds on recognizable elements and is as legible as the "lynching narrative" or the "passing narrative."
 Writers have fashioned Till's story in many ways: an the annotated bibliography that ends the volume discusses more than 130 works that memorialize the lynching, calling attention to the full extent of Till's presence in literary memory.

 Breaking new ground in civil rights studies and the discussion of race in America, Emmett Till in Literary Memory and Imagination eloquently attests to the special power and artistic resonance of one young man's murder.

-Christopher Metress is a professor of English at Samford University in Birmingham, Alabama, and is the editor of The Lynching of Emmett Till: A Documentary Narrative and The Critical Response to Dashiell Hammett.
+Christopher Metress is Associate Provost for Academics at Samford University in Birmingham, Alabama, and is the editor of The Lynching of Emmett Till: A Documentary Narrative and The Critical Response to Dashiell Hammett.

 Found an Error?
 Tell us about it.